scimusmn/mm-0116-dance-math/README.md

 What does half-speed feel like?
 Record your movements at different speeds to  learn about ratios.

 ## Installation
-#### 1. Copy project from SMM server to Desktop.
+#### 1. Copy project from SMM server.
-* Grab folder here: */Projects/Math Moves-SMM/Multimedia/0116 Dance Math/04_Programming/01_latest/danceMath*
+* Copy this folder to your Desktop: */Projects/Math Moves-SMM/Multimedia/0116 Dance Math/04_Programming/01_latest/danceMath*

 #### 2. Install [ffmpeg](https://www.ffmpeg.org/) video framework.
 1. Go to [http://ffmpegmac.net/](http://ffmpegmac.net/) and download the 64 bit binary.